SteveLauC/Notes/programming-language/Rust/crust-of-rust/Live-coding_a_linked_hash_map_in_Rust.md

    To maintain a O(1) complexity of lookup, the amount of entries in a bucket needs to be small (so that iterating can be done in constant time).

-   `Total amount of entries` / amount of buckets is called `load factor`, and theoretically, to get the best performance of hashmap, `load factor` should be kept under `0.75`.
+   `Total amount of entries` / `amount of buckets` is called `load factor`, and theoretically, to get the best performance of hashmap, `load factor` should be kept under `0.75`.

-   > 1/4 of hashmap has to be empty.
+   > Every bucket should have 0.75 kv pair.

    With more entries inserted into the hashmap, your `load factor` can exceed `0.75`, at this time, you need to double the buckets.